CAMP LEJEUNE WATER CONTAMINATION LAWSUIT AND TOXIC WATER EXPOSURE

 However, many of the doctors and health care providers who worked at the VA simply had very little experience dealing with these complicated cases of chemical exposure and lacked knowledge regarding their health effects.
 In some cases, doctors may have received just four hours of training regarding the effects of exposure to the contaminants and had no experience with water contamination cases.

-Additionally, many service members and victims have also been denied claims and benefits after filing Camp Lejeune lawsuits, because according to the State of North Carolina, you cannot file lawsuits for injuries or accidents that happened more than 10 years in the past.
+Additionally, many service members have also been denied claims and benefits after filing lawsuits, because according to the State of North Carolina, you cannot file lawsuits for injuries or accidents that happened more than 10 years in the past.
 In reality, exposure to these chemicals resulted in bodily damage and cancers that took decades to develop, and by the time the service members and civilian contractors realized they were sick, it was far beyond the 10 year period to file lawsuits for contamination at Camp Lejeune – leaving thousands of families in legal limbo, unable to file a legal lawsuit and receive proper benefits.

 In 2012, Congress passed the Honoring America’s Veterans and Caring for Camp Lejeune Act and the Janey Ensminger Act.
 These acts authorized free healthcare at VA hospitals for service members, along with their families and children, who may have been affected not only by direct exposure, but also for children who were in the womb at the time of exposure to the Camp Lejeune toxic chemicals and contaminated water.
 However, these two congressional acts did not provide compensation to the victims or grant military veterans the ability to file lawsuits against the Camp Lejeune water contamination.